Bass Management Turn it OFF!!

 The increased popularity of multichannel reproduction in the home has led to the desire for cheap speaker systems which can reproduce high sound pressure levels.
 Unfortunately, this requirement for cheap speakers is in direct conflict with quality audio reproduction.
 The simplest way of reducing the retail price of a product such as a loudspeaker is to cut back on the quality of the components and materials used.
 However, there is a direct relationship between the cost of a moving coil loudspeaker and its potential dynamic range.
 This can be attributed to a number of factors.
 For example, a speakers drive-unit metal parts act as a sink for the heat generated by the voice coil, so as the mass of steel used is reduced for cost-saving purposes, so the speaker’s ability to handle power is degraded, increasing compression and resulting in significant efficiency reduction.
 Magnet size and cone area also tend to be reduced in an attempt to cut costs.
 Again, the trade-off is efficiency and dynamic range, both of which suffer as the compromises are made.

-A way of helping a low power system to deliver more sound pressure is to divert the low frequencies away from the speakers and into a subwoofer.
+A way of helping a low power system to deliver more sound pressure is to divert the low frequencies away from the speakers and into a powered subwoofer.
 Bass Management was devised to perform this task in the digital domain.
-It is a collection of filters and gain controls commonly provided as software settings in AV Processors or Decoders that can redirect low frequencies away from the satellite speakers (left, centre, right, surround left and surround right in a 5.1 configuration) and route it to the dedicated LFE (Low-Frequency-Effects) channel.
+It is a collection of filters and gain controls commonly provided as software settings in AV Processors or Decoders that can direct low frequencies away from the satellite speakers (left, centre, right, surround left and surround right in a 5.1 configuration) and route it to the dedicated LFE (Low-Frequency-Effects) channel.
 Because the processing is accomplished in software it is attractive to those manufacturers who wish to increase the dynamic range of a cheap and inferior speaker system.

 Bass Management the Compromises

-As described, Bass Management was devised for as a means of extracting more performance from cheaper speaker systems.
-However, in high-quality audio systems, it should be avoided.
+As described, Bass Management was devised as a means of extracting more performance from cheaper speaker systems.
+However, in high-quality audio systems, this should be avoided.
 The improvement in dynamic range that may be achieved with Bass Management has side effects and in high-quality systems these side effects are significant.
 The reasons for avoiding its use in high-quality systems can be considered as follows:

-- High-quality speakers benefit from the addition of very low frequencies that can only be provided by a subwoofer that can be set to match the phase and crossover point specific to that speaker.
+- High-quality speakers benefit from the addition of very low frequencies that can only be provided by a subwoofer set to match the phase and crossover point specific to that speaker.
 An MJ acoustics subwoofer is able to do this in a way that no other subwoofer can as well as providing the bass output from the LFE channel simultaneously.

-- Bass Management redirects bass frequencies away from the satellite speakers to the subwoofer and results in the bass sound suffering from directionality.
+- Bass Management redirects bass frequencies away from the satellite speakers to the subwoofer and results in the bass frequencies suffering from directionality.
 The bass all comes from one point for all the speakers.
 What a horrible soundstage that can be.
 The resulting ability to hear the location of the sub-woofer is clearly to be avoided.
 Many consider this is the fault of the subwoofer but that is wrong!.
 Bass Management is the culprit!